-There are a number of ways to assist with health and education in Musanze District on this Africa Volunteer Work community project.
-The organization accepts volunteers throughout the year to assist with various programmes.
+There are a number of ways to assist with health and education doing Africa Volunteer Work.
+This community project accepts volunteers to assist with various programmes.
 A volunteer’s length of stay varies from 2 weeks to 3 months.
-You can teach, build or provide medical care.
+You can teach, help build or provide medical care.

-January 2007 was the opening of a preschool in Gashangiro, 4 kilometers from Ruhengeri.
-The 2013 school year has 195 children, ranging in ages from 2 years to 6 years old, in attendance.
-6 Rwandese teachers are on staff but volunteers are very much needed and appreciated, sharing life skills and knowledge with both the students and teachers.
-Adult classes are held many afternoons offering the local population English lessons, traditional dance lessons and parenting/hygiene seminars.
+January 2007 was the opening of a preschool in Gashangiro, near Ruhengeri town.
+The school has about 200 children, ranging in ages from 2 years to 6 years old.
+Rwandese teachers are on staff but volunteers are very much needed and appreciated.
+You can share life skills and knowledge with both the students and teachers.
+Additionally, adult classes are also often held at the school.
+Classes offer English lessons, traditional dance lessons and parenting/hygiene seminars.

-Your help with these children will be invaluable.
-To be acknowledged and heard gives them self-confidence; to be educated opens doors they did not know existed.
+Your help with the community will be invaluable.
+To be acknowledged and heard gives people self-confidence.
+To be educated opens doors they did not know existed.

 School terms (approximate):

 - April 19 – July 9